neogeny/TatSu/docs/rationale.rst

 -  Preprocessing (like dealing with includes, fixed column formats, or structure-through-indentation) belongs in well-designed program code;
    not in the grammar.
--  It is easy to recruit help with knowledge about a mainstream programming language like `Python`_, but help is hard to find for working with complex grammar-description languages. |TatSu|
+-  it's easy to recruit help with knowledge about a mainstream programming language like `Python`_, but help is hard to find for working with complex grammar-description languages. |TatSu|
    grammars are in the spirit of a *Translators and Interpreters 101*